Part of our Compliance & Regulation series

 United States — Sales Tax

-- Marketplace facilitator laws — Amazon, Shopify, eBay, etc. collect and remit tax on behalf of sellers in most states
+Marketplace facilitator laws require Amazon, Shopify, eBay, and others to collect and remit tax on behalf of sellers in most states.
+Product taxability varies too: clothing is exempt in some states but taxable in others.

 Odoo handling: Tax rate tables by ZIP code with automatic nexus tracking.
 Marketplace orders where the platform collects tax are flagged to avoid double-charging.